tahseen447/com.justone.json/README.md

 a scalar, array or object element.
 Use the parse() method to parse one or more messages.

 Use getRootElement() to return the root element and use getElement() to return an element found at a specified path from the parsed message.
-The hierarchy can then be navigated thereafter using element methods.
+The hierarchy can also be navigated using element methods to navigate to child elements.

 ## Paths